JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Explain how the game connects with its intended audience.
 What elements make it particularly appealing to them?
 -->
+It is stylistically dynamic and unique, taking reference from some palettes and designs from popular media.

 ### Market Differentiation
 <!--
 Describe what makes this game unique in the current gaming market.
 Compare it to similar games and highlight key advantages.
 -->
+The game has a unique style and set of mechanics, most notably the end-of-round duels.
+It features a diverse amount of effects and a good sense of humor surrounding its logic.

 ---